 Some hazardous materials found in, around, or passing through Dixon could pollute the air, soil, and water.
-Pesticides used on nearby agricultural lands or in local landscaping run off into water, and can impact the soils and groundwater; CalEnviroscreen ranks all four of Dixon's census tracts in the highest guarter of the state for risk of exposure to pesticides.
+Pesticides used on nearby agricultural lands or in local landscaping run off into water and can impact the soils and groundwater; CalEnviroscreen ranks all four of Dixon's census tracts in the highest quarter of the state for risk of exposure to pesticides.
 Point sources of pollution in Dixon include some contaminated sites within the city, such as gas stations with leaking storage tanks, fertilizer shops, and former trucking sites, all of which can release chemicals into the soil, water, and air.
-Several existing contaminated sites are located in the area; due to the number of for air quality improvements, ensure that regional and State environmental standards are met.
-Goal M-6 in the Mobility Element is to "Provide for safe, efficient goods movement by road and rail."
-Under Goal M-6, Policy M-6.1 is to "Maintain designated truck routes within Dixon and regulate truck traffic to allow for both economic development and a high quality of life in residential neighborhoods."
-Furthermore, Action M-6.A is to "Work with Caltrans to study options for re-routing SR 113 away from Downtown Dixon."
-(See Goal M-6 in Chapter 5: Mobility for policies and actions related to safe and efficient goods movement.)

-underground cleanup sites, including gas station fuel tanks, solvents, heavy metals, and pesticides, CalEnviroscreen ranks the census tract that contains downtown Dixon in the 91st percentile for risk of groundwater contamination.
+Several existing contaminated sites are located in the area; due to the number of underground cleanup sites, including gas station fuel tanks, solvents, heavy metals, and pesticides, CalEnviroscreen ranks the census tract that contains downtown Dixon in the 91st percentile for risk of groundwater contamination.
 The Dixon area also has 33 plugged and abandoned oil wells, which could also impact groundwater and soils.
-Sites with any contamination are required to undergo remediation before any development occurs on them to protect future occupants.
-State and regional standards, as well as policies within this General Plan, can help to minimize the community's exposure to hazardous materials.